 The duties of the Class President are as follows: to speak on behalf of the Class at ASB Senate meetings and to chair Class meetings.
-He/she agrees to attend ASB Senate meetings every Wednesday morning.
-He/she is also jointly responsible for working with their Class Secretary to provide written class reports to the ASB Executive Board before every monthly House of Representative meeting.
+He/she agrees to attend ASB Senate meetings.
+He/she is also responsible for providing reports to the Senate.